-“If you fade the golf ball, keep exaggerating your grip change until you can get the ball drawing through the air.
-If you struggle with a hook, keep exaggerating your grip change until you can hit a soft fade.”Golf Insider
+If you fade the golf ball, keep exaggerating your grip change until you can get the ball drawing through the air.
+If you struggle with a hook, keep exaggerating your grip change until you can hit a soft fade.

-With this in mind you’ll start to realise there is not such thing as a ‘proper golf grip‘ when we get down to the fine margins.
+With this in mind you’ll start to realise there is no such thing as a ‘perfect golf grip‘ when we get down to the fine margins.
 A great golf grip is roughly neutral and one where the hands sit close together.
-You’ll see many tour players with a slightly strong or even slightly weak grip.
-Once you get your golf grip roughly in the right place keep using the flight and shape of the golf ball to determine your optimal golf grip.
+These are the two factors to master.

-How to change your golf grip
+How to change your grip

 A great place to start is to practice some chipping with your new golf grip.
 Hitting delicate shots really speeds up the process of relaxing your hands, reducing your grip pressure and making things feel normal.

-When you change your golf grip it will feel awful, however do stick with it.
-A great golf grip is a foundation of becoming a great golfer.
+When you change your golf grip it will feel awkward to begin with, but stick with it.
+A great golf grip is the foundation of becoming a great golfer.

-Happy golfing – Will
+Happy golfing – Will @ Golf Insider UK

 Head back to Golf Insider long game home.